If you ask a local when is the best time to visit Taiwan, you won’t get a straight answer.

 The most gorgeous islands are Xiao Liuqiu, Lanyu Island (Orchid Island), Matsu Island, and the Penghu Islands.

 The most interesting of the bunch is perhaps Penghu, an archipelago of islands.
 One of its townships is Qimei Island, which is popular for the Twin-Heart Stone Weir, which is actually a fish trap.
 It’s a popular spot for Instagram lovers!

 Virtually all of these beautiful islands will make you feel like you are in a time capsule away from the city.
 The culture is well-preserved and not a lot of tourists are there, due to the limited capacity of people these small islands can accommodate.

 Lastly, who says you can’t enjoy springs during the summer?
 While Taiwan is famous for its ubiquitous hot springs, cold springs are also a thing in Taiwan!

 There are a few ones like the Su’ao Cold Spring in Yilan and the Sishierfeng Cold Spring in Miaoli.

 If pressed, Taiwanese people might say that this is the best time of the year to visit Taiwan.
 The weather starts to cool down and it is perfect for trekking or hiking.
 Temperatures can go from 68-79°F (around 20-26°C).

 Flights and accommodation costs can skyrocket rather high during this season, and September is generally considered the most expensive time to visit.
-Budget travelers should veer away during this season.
-There is also less rainfall when compared to summer and spring.
+Budget travelers should veer away during this season!

 My selection of day trips from Taipei is perfect for this season, as the weather isn’t too hot to base yourself out of the capital and Taiwan’s lush countryside isn’t a far ride away.
 Plus, it’s finally not too hot to explore!